mozilla/learning.mozilla.org/README.md

 #### Windows / other

 This project is normally deployed on linux based servers or containers.
-If you are trying to build on Windows or older Mac OS versions, you may save time and headaches if you use a virtual development environment running a stable linux distribution.
+If you are trying to build on Windows or older Mac OS versions, you may save time and headaches if you use a virtual development environment running a stable current linux distribution.
 If you are not able to create a local linux based development environment, here are some free or very low cost options:
 * [Raspberry Pi](https://adafruit.com/category/105): low cost linux development environment (this project runs quite well on a Pi2 Model B)
 * [Koding.com](https://koding.com): free linux based virtual machine and development environment 'in the cloud'.
 All you need is a browser.